James Steen (planter): Dispute Over Death

 There is some dispute about his death.
-Some in the family have asserted that he died at the battle of Kings mountain.
+Some in the family have asserted that Steen died at the Battle of King's Mountain.
 This assertion is based on "family tradition", dating back to at least 1909, though no documentation has been offered to indicate the source of that tradition.
 The family, however, has been able to prevail upon the Federal Government to add his name to the memorial plaque at the Kings Mountain National Military Park.
-Notably, there are however several proven errors that appear on the plaque, regarding individuals who did not in fact die at Kings Mountain.
+Notably, there are however several proven errors that appear on the plaque, regarding individuals who did not in fact die at King's Mountain.

 The tradition conflicts with at least three other important sources.
 First, Lyman Draper, who, as stated above, indicates "in the summer of 1781, while endeavoring to arrest a Tory, in Rowan County, North Carolina, he was stabbed by an associate, surviving only a week."

 The State of South Carolina also, in the enabling act of a bridge named in Steen's honor, gives Draper's version of his death, that he died of a stabbing in 1781.